MishraSubash/connect_sp_online/README.md

-# Connect, Read, and Update SharePoint Online Using Python
+# Connect, Read, and Update files in SharePoint Online Using Python

 Welcome to the SharePoint Python Connector repository!
 This project provides a Python-based solution for connecting to, reading, and updating files in SharePoint Online.
 Leveraging the Office365 Python packages, the code is organized using classes and methods, ensuring a modular and user-friendly structure.